cosmicBboy/ml-research/deep_cash/README.md

 pip install numpy scipy
 ```

-install `deep_cash` library:
+install `meta-learn` library:
 ```
 pip install -e .
 ```

-then you can run an experiment with the `deep-cash` cli.
+then you can run an experiment with the `metal` cli.
 ```
 # run an experiment with default values
-$ deep-cash run experiment
+$ metal run experiment
 ```

 ## Running an experiment with a configuration file